What is the Solvent Redistribution (SR) method?

 How does the SR method change the landscape of solubility measurements?

 The SR method is introducing a fundamental change on how solubility and aggregation is measured.
-While typical methods focus on observing the solute, the SR method shifts its focus on the solvent itself, which by far, outnumbers the solutes thereby providing much more information.
+While typical methods focus on observing the solute, the SR method shifts its focus on the solvent itself, which is an active medium.
 Small additions of solute is felt as a whole by the solvent molecules, making it sensitive to small additions (nanomolar concentrations) of solute.
 The solvent redistribution method is not limited to solubility measurements.
-It also applicable to aggregation, crystallization and stability of substances.
-It is valid for different types of samples in different types of solvents.
-The only condition for the solvent is that the solvent must be dipolar (water or any aqueous-based biologically relevant media, DMSO, methanol, ethanol, etc).
-The solutes can be small molecules, fragments to proteins and macromolecules.
+It is also applicable to measurements of aggregation, crystallization and stability of substances.
+It has a wide application coverage, from different types of samples to different types of solvents.
+The only condition is that the solvent must be dipolar (e.g., water or any aqueous-based biologically relevant media, DMSO, methanol, ethanol and so forth).
+The solutes can be small molecules, fragments, proteins and macromolecules.

-The SR method, as a light scattering technique is both accurate and rapid and requires very little amount of compounds.
-It uses the solvent that is native and fundamental to chemistry of solubility and aggregation.
-The SR method is sustainable and economical, it does not require the use of filters, filter-plates, vials, columns, and minimizes the use of chemicals and consumables.
+The SR method, as a light scattering technique is rapid and sensitive and requires minimum amount of compounds (read our Application Note here).
+It uses the solvent that is native and fundamental to the chemistry of solubility and aggregation.
+The SR method does not require the use of filters, filter-plates, vials, columns, and minimizes the use of chemicals and consumables, a sustainable and economical method for solubility and aggregation measurements.